Rabbinic Judaism: Orthodox Jewish view

-Orthodox Judaism does not accept the scholarly view that Rabbinic Judaism came into being in the post-Second Temple era.
-Rather, it sees the Judaism of this period as continuing organically from the religious and cultural heritage of the Israelites, stemming from the Law given to Moses at Sinai onwards.
+Orthodox Judaism sees itself as continuing organically from the religious and cultural heritage of the Israelites, stemming from the Law given to Moses at Sinai onwards.
 According to this view, while the title rabbi was not used earlier, Moses was the first rabbi (and is commonly referred to by Orthodox Jews as "Moses our Rabbi"), with the knowledge and laws received at Sinai being passed down from teachers to students through the era of the Judges, and the prophets (most of whom are seen as the "rabbis" of their time), through the sages of the late Second Temple period, and continuing until today.